-I am pleased to transmit the attached audited Financial Management Service's (FMS) Fiscal Years (FY) 2005 and 2004 Schedules of Non-Entity Assets, Non-Entity Costs and Custodial Revenue (the Schedules).
-We contracted with the independent certified public accounting firm of Clifton Gunderson LLP to audit the Schedules of Non-Entity Assets, Non-Entity Costs and Custodial Revenue for Fiscal Years 2005 and 2004.
-The contract required that the audit be performed in accordance with generally accepted government auditing standards; applicable provisions of Office of Management and Budget (OMB) Bulletin No. 01-02, Audit Requirements for Federal Financial Statements; and the GAO/PCIE Financial Audit Manual.
+I am pleased to transmit the attached audited Financial Management Service's (FMS) Fiscal Years (FY) 2006 and 2005 Schedules of Non-Entity Assets, Non-Entity Costs and Custodial Revenue (the Schedules).
+We contracted with the independent certified public accounting firm Clifton Gunderson LLP to audit the Schedules of Non-Entity Assets, Non-Entity Costs and Custodial Revenue for Fiscal Years 2006 and 2005.
+The contract required that the audit be performed in accordance with generally accepted government auditing standards; applicable provisions of Office of Management and Budget (OMB) Bulletin No. 06-03, Audit Requirements for Federal Financial Statements; and the GAO/PCIE Financial Audit Manual.